-The Near Future of Crime in Chicago
+The Near Future of Crime in New York City

 Forecasting the future of crime is always risky because such predictions are based on crime-related factors whose future values are unknown.
 Projecting changes in crime rates, even in the near term, is especially difficult in the current period.
-The social response to the COVID-19 pandemic and the widespread unrest surrounding violent police actions influenced crime rates in ways that were difficult to foresee (Rosenfeld, Boxerman, and Lopez 2023).
+Since 2020, the social response to the COVID-19 pandemic and the widespread unrest surrounding violent police actions have influenced crime rates in ways that were difficult to foresee (Rosenfeld, Boxerman, and Lopez 2023).
 If the study of crime trends is to have policy relevance, however, it will come mainly from forecasting.
 Policymakers have an interest in past crime rates mainly insofar as they portend future rates.
 The planning horizon for criminal justice policy rarely extends beyond a few years, and forecasting models should be calibrated accordingly.

 Forecasting models will always contain error.
 They may be inaccurate (the crime rate falls outside the forecast range) or imprecise (the crime rate is within the forecast range, but the range is so broad it has little practical utility).
-Useful and reliable forecasting always involves a tradeoff between precision and accuracy.
+Useful and reliable forecasting always involves a tradeoff between accuracy and precision.

 Finally, crime forecasting is the most exacting way to test hypotheses about changes in crime rates.
 To avoid overfitting the data used to develop it, an empirical model should always be evaluated with "out-of-sample" observations.
 The typical way of testing a statistical model of the change over time in crime rates is to determine how it fits the data used to generate the model-in other words, data on past crime rates.
 This is a necessary but not sufficient method of theory testing.
 An adequate test will assess how well the model predicts values that were not used in its construction.
-This test does not require waiting until the future arrives.
-It simply requires reserving some data from the sample used to generate the model and measuring how well the model predicts these out-of-sample observations.
-We perform such a validation exercise in forecasts of Chicago's violent and property crime rates through 2025.
+This test does not require waiting until the future arrives; it simply requires reserving some data from the sample used to generate the model and measuring how well it predicts these out-of-sample observations.
+We perform such a validation exercise in our forecasts of New York City's violent and property crime rates through 2026.